 Concept Definition Exemplars Safety Safety refers to being protected from potential or actual harm and is considered a basic human need.
-Patient safety is a responsibility of all health care providers, including nurses, and is a focus in all health care facilities as well as in the home, workplace, and community.
-Many safety and security concerns are universal for all age groups, but there are unique considerations for each developmental stage.
-(Taylor et al., 2019) Anticipatory Guidance Devices and Restraints Environmental Control Environmental Safety Error Prevention Falls and Fall Precautions Hand-Off Communication Injury/Illness Prevention National Patient Safety Goals Reporting Responsible Sexual Behavior SBAR Format Standard Precautions Self Self refers to an individual's conscious sense of who he or she is, a perception of one's total being, including self-worth and body image (Taylor et al., 2019).
+Patient safety is a responsibility of all healthcare providers, including nurses, and is a focus in all healthcare facilities as well as in the home, workplace, and community.
+Many safety and security concerns are universal for all age groups, but there are unique considerations for each developmental stage (Taylor, 2019).
+Anticipatory Guidance Devices and Restraints Environmental Control Environmental Safety Error Prevention Falls and Fall Precautions Hand-Off Communication Injury/Illness Prevention National Patient Safety Goals Responsible Sexual Behavior SBAR Format Standard Precautions Self Self refers to an individual's conscious sense of who he or she is, a perception of one's total being, including self-worth and body image (Taylor, 2019).
 Eating Disorders Identity Personality Disorders Self-Esteem Self-Perception and Body Image Sensory Perception Sensory perception is the conscious process of selecting, organizing, and interpreting data from the senses into meaningful information.
-Perception is influenced by the intensity, size, change, or representation of stimuli, as well as by past experiences, knowledge, and attitudes.
-(Taylor et al., 2019) Cataracts Eye Injuries Glaucoma Hearing Impairment Macular Degeneration Peripheral Neuropathy Visual Impairment Sexuality A critical component of human identity and well-being, sexuality involves how a person exhibits and experiences maleness or femaleness physically, emotionally, and mentally.
+Perception is influenced by the intensity, size, change, or representation of stimuli, as well as by past experiences, knowledge, and attitudes (Taylor, 2019).
+Cataracts Eye Injuries Glaucoma Hearing Impairment Macular Degeneration Peripheral Neuropathy Visual Impairment Sexuality A critical component of human identity and well-being, sexuality involves how a person exhibits and experiences maleness or femaleness physically, emotionally, and mentally.
 Sexuality is defined not only by a person's genitalia and hormones but also by attitudes and feelings.
 It can also be defined as learned behaviors in how a person reacts to one's own sexuality and by how one behaves in relationships with others.
 Culture profoundly influences learned behaviors involving sexuality.
-Sexuality is an integral part of a person's identity and is present in one's demeanor through actions, communications, and physical appearance.
-(Taylor et al., 2019) Erectile Dysfunction Family Planning and Preconception Care Infertility Counseling Menopause Menstrual Dysfunction Sexually Transmitted Diseases
+Sexuality is an integral part of a person's identity and is present in one's demeanor through actions, communications, and physical appearance (Taylor, 2019).
+Erectile Dysfunction Family Planning and Preconception Care Infertility Counseling Menopause Menstrual Dysfunction Sexually Transmitted Diseases

 Concept Definition Exemplars Spiritual Spirituality is anything that pertains to a person's relationship with a nonmaterial life force or higher power.
-Spiritual health or well-being is the condition that exists when the person's universal spiritual needs for meaning and purpose, love and belonging, and forgiveness are met.
-(Taylor et al., 2019) Higher Consciousness Morality Religion Spiritual Distress Spiritual Health Spiritual Well-Being Spiritual/Ethical Caring Spirituality Stress & Coping Stress is a condition in which the human system responds to changes in its internal or external environment that disrupt its normal balanced state and are perceived as a challenge, threat, or danger.
+Spiritual health or well-being is the condition that exists when the person's universal spiritual needs for meaning and purpose, love and belonging, and forgiveness are met (Taylor, 2019).
+Higher Consciousness Morality Religion Spiritual Distress Spiritual Health Spiritual Well-Being Spiritual/Ethical Caring Spirituality Stress & Coping Stress is a condition in which the human system responds to changes in its internal or external environment that disrupt its normal balanced state and are perceived as a challenge, threat, or danger.
 Coping is any behavior that is used to decrease stress and anxiety.
 Many coping behaviors are learned, based on one's family, past experiences, and sociocultural influences and expectations.
-Coping behaviors may be positive or negative in terms of how they affect one's health.
-(Taylor et al., 2019) Anxiety Crisis Generalized Anxiety Disorder Obsessive-Compulsive Disorder Panic Disorder Phobias Post-Traumatic Stress Disorder (PTSD) Teaching & Learning Teaching is a planned method or series of methods used to help someone learn.
+Coping behaviors may be positive or negative in terms of how they affect one's health (Taylor, 2019). • Anxiety • Crisis • Generalized Anxiety Disorder • Obsessive-Compulsive Disorder • Panic Disorder • Phobias • Post-Traumatic Stress Disorder (PTSD) Teaching & Learning Teaching is a planned method or series of methods used to help someone learn.
 The person using these methods is the teacher.
-Consumer Education/Prevention Diabetes Education knowledge or changes behavior in a measurable way as a result of the experience.
-You assume the role of teacher and your patient assumes the role of learner when there are identifiable learning needs.
-(Taylor et al., 2019)
+Learning is the process by which a person acquires or increases Consumer Education/Prevention Diabetes Education Mentor knowledge or changes behavior in a measurable way as a result of the experience.
+You assume the role of teacher and your patient assumes the role of learner when there are identifiable learning needs (Taylor, 2019).